-Lady Bird Johnson commission Tiffany to create their presidential china set for the White House.
+Lady Bird Johnson commissioned Tiffany to create their presidential China set for the White House.
 During the Civil War, Tiffany actually supplied the Union Army with swords, medical equipment, and flags.

 And finally, Tiffany even helped redesign the Great Seal of the United States of America in 1885.